absolunet/docs-node-ioc/src/docs/05_data/06_cache/en.md

 ## Introduction

-Cache in Node IoC is very simple to use, configuration-driven and make is easy to store data in multiple backends.
+Cache in Node IoC is very simple to use, configuration-driven and makes it easy to store data in multiple backends.
 It offers out-of-the-box runtime, file and database caching drivers, but makes implementing Redis or Memcached very simple if you want or need it.